 Acknowledgements: We would like to thank the Sustainability Institute for helping to fund this initiative through staff resources.
-We would also like to thank these and our other campus partners in Facilities Operations and Development, and the Center for the Study of Student Life for their consultation and participation in this survey effort.
+We would also like to thank these and our other campus partners in Facilities Operations and Development for their consultation and participation in this survey effort.